Soulforged/highlighter/README.md

 I've used functional programming whenever possible since I didn't see any requirement against that.

+I didn't fully get what this excerpt from the assignemnt is supposed to mean:

+"Additional features like a modal popup on highlighting the text, formatting the text etc."

+What is that modal supposed to show?
+What purpose should it serve?
+What text should be formatted and why?
+Since I couldn't come up with valid answers to those questions I didn't implement anything in that regard.

 ## Known issues
 The textarea has been set to not resize, this simplifies the management of highlights